 You must meet the following requirements to be admitted to the Law Librarianship Graduate Certificate program:

 - Must have or be concurrently enrolled in a Juris Doctor (J.D.) program from an ABA-accredited school.

 - Must be concurrently enrolled (or already completed) an M.A. in Library and Information Science from an ALA accredited school.

-You must complete a total of 15 credits to complete the certificate.
+You must complete a total of 15 units to complete the certificate.
 All coursework must be completed within 3 years.